Off-duty NYPD officer dies by suicide in his Long Island home

 An off-duty NYPD officer died by suicide in his Long Island home, police said Sunday.

-Suffolk County Police Homicide Squad detectives announced they were investigating the death in West Bay Shore, where the body of the city cop was found about 3:30 p.m.
-Saturday.
+Suffolk County Police homicide squad detectives announced they were investigating the death in West Bay Shore, where the body of the city cop was found about 3:30 p.m. on Saturday.

-The death by suicide is the first since May, when officer Sean Armstead fatally shot a young man he suspected was having an affair with his wife, then turned the gun on himself in upside Orange County.
+The last NYPD death by suicide was in May, when Officer Sean Armstead fatally shot a young man he suspected was having an affair with his wife, then turned the gun on himself in upstate Orange County.